Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it starts a terminal process with intelligent state detection.
-It explicitly distinguishes itself as the primary tool for file analysis and data processing, contrasting with analysis/REPL tools that cannot access local files.
-The verb+resource 'start a new terminal process' is specific.
+The description clearly states the tool's purpose: starting a new terminal process with intelligent state detection.
+It explicitly identifies this as the primary tool for file analysis and data processing, and it distinguishes itself from the analysis tool by noting that the analysis tool cannot access local files.
+The verb 'start' coupled with the resource 'terminal process' is specific and unambiguous.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.